Activities in Manhattan

 If you also feel like enjoying an authentic New York night out, don't hesitate to have a cocktail at one of the best rooftops in New York.

-Book a tour of Harlem jazz venues
+Book a tour of jazz venues in Harlem

 17. Spend an afternoon shopping at Macy's